 To do that, though, they have to get out of the office.
 They have to witness first-hand how customers use the product or service, and they have to interact with employees.

-3 tools to take control of change
+3 tools for take control of workplace culture

 I suggest that leaders adopt an “anthropologist’s tool kit” and do these three things to aid them in changing the culture of their organization.
 Leaders need to:

-Conduct observational research.
+• Conduct observational research.

 Consider shadowing clients and employees as they use a product or service.
 Find out what their challenges are, and what trends they see that have them concerned or excited.